coltongrainger/journal/index.md

 So20 | Talbot, more NSF apps, teaching
 He20 | topic proposal, advisors in MATH/APPM/CS

-(Now I have 90% confidence that I will stave off studying probability until next year.)
+(Now I have 90% confidence that I will stave off probability until next year.)

 ## 2019-01-17

 Mostly teaching, then munging surveys I had put out to the calculus sections.
 I went to the first meeting for a reading course in probability/measure theory.
 (I then had about 0.3 confidence I would drop.)

-I reviewed the chain rule in Folland's *Advanced Calculus* [@Fol99, chapter 2.3], and derivatives in several variables as linear transformations in Hubbard's *A Unified Approach* [@HH15, chapter 1.7--1.9].
+I reviewed the chain rule in Folland's [Advanced Calculus](http://www.math.ucla.edu/~iacoley/32H.pdf) [@Fol99, chapter 2.3], and derivatives in several variables as linear transformations in Hubbard's [A Unified Approach](http://matrixeditions.com/5thUnifiedApproach.html) [@HH15, chapter 1.7--1.9].

 ## 2019-01-16